Key Takeaways

 Silk was invented in China about 5,000 years ago.
 Legend attributes this discovery to Empress Leizu.
 The Silk Road allowed the spread of sericulture across Asia, the Middle East and Europe.
 Today, China remains the world's leading producer of silk, but India is in a good position.
 Silk remains a precious and luxurious fabric.

-The French brand The Oversized Hoodie® 🇫🇷 is famous for its textile expertise, notably its collection of high-end and certified 100% natural mulberry silk products Oeko-Tex® Standard 100.
-Free from toxic and chemical substances, and ecological, the collections silk pillowcase, mask silk and silk sheets stand out for their incomparable softness and excellent value for money, providing an unrivaled feeling of comfort.
+The French brand The Oversized Hoodie® 🇫🇷 is famous for its textile expertise, notably its collection of high-end, Oeko-certified 100% natural mulberry silk products -Tex® Standard 100.
+Free from toxic and chemical substances, and ecological, the silk pillowcase, mask silk< collections and silk sheets stand out for their incomparable softness and excellent value for money, providing an unrivaled feeling of comfort.

 The origin of silk

-Theinvention of silk dates back approximately 5,000 years to the Yellow River Basin region of China.
+The invention of silk dates back approximately 5,000 years to the Yellow River Basin region of China.
 According to legend, it was Empress Leizu who discovered the first silk thread by observing the larvae of the mulberry bombyx.
 In reality, the appearance of silk is more gradual.
-There are indeed fragments of silk dating back to 3,500 BC.-VS.
+We indeed find fragments of silk dating from 3,500 years BC

 The invention of this very particular fabric marks a major technological advance in the history of textiles.
 Silk in fact has unique properties which make it a textile of great value: softness, elasticity, luster, solidity.
 These exceptional qualities explain why silk was for centuries reserved for the elite.